-6 games band together on Ready Player One -style gaming multiverse
+6 games band together on Ready Player One-style gaming multiverse

 Enjin is offering its blockchain development platform to early adopters for free.
 Enjin Coin first started building the blockchain development platform in June 2017 and gained crowdfunding through an ICO a few months later.

-With CryptoFights and Forest Knight slated for release in late 2018, Enjin Coin has enabled the frictionless integration of multiverse assets into games by creating a comprehensive suite of blockchain development and support software—all in just over a year’s time.
+With CryptoFights and Forest Knight slated for release in late 2018, Enjin Coin has enabled the frictionless integration of multiverse assets into games by creating a comprehensive suite of blockchain development and support software, all in just over a year’s time.

 Enjin Coin’s Unity Plugin is currently being used by early adopters and has been submitted to the Unity Asset Store, which will put it within the reach of 4.5 million developers.
 Enjin has also create its own Enjin Smart Wallet, a multi-token cryptocurrency wallet for storing, managing, and protecting game assets.